ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WT_STREAM_DATA_BLOCKED capsules for flow control purposes and MUST generate and send appropriate flow control signals for their limits; see
 {{flow-control-intermediaries}}.

+A WT_STREAM_DATA_BLOCKED capsule MUST NOT be sent after a stream is closed or reset.
+While QUIC permits redundant STREAM_DATA_BLOCKED frames, the ordering guarantee in HTTP/2 makes this unnecessary.
+A [stream error](#errors) of type WEBTRANSPORT_STREAM MUST be sent if a WT_STREAM_DATA_BLOCKED capsule is received for a stream that is not in a valid state.

 ## WT_STREAMS_BLOCKED Capsule {#WT_STREAMS_BLOCKED}